millieismillie/Decayrp.github.io/README.md

 Please follow the templates found when opening an issue.

+Any issue not following the templates displayed will be closed within 24 hours of a friendly reminder.

+Accounts with more than 1 issue opened in the past not following the template will find their issues closed immediately.

 Please use simple words, Americans and Scots have to read this too.